STEM+M

 CONNECT Program goals:

-The overarching goal of CONNECT is to diversify science and medical professions through offering experiences that build on four key areas:
+The overarching goal of CONNECT is to increase participation in science and medical professions through offering experiences that build on four key areas:

 Program overview: